Skip to main content

 Purpose

 The Comprehensive Opioid, Stimulant, and Substance Use Site-Based Program (Short Title: COSSUP) provides grants to develop, implement, and/or expand comprehensive programs in response to the overdose crisis and the impact of illicit opioids, stimulants, or other substances.
-The program provides resources to support state, local, tribal, and territorial efforts to reduce substance misuse and overdose deaths, increase access to prevention, harm reduction, treatment, and recovery services, and enhance public safety while supporting victims.
+The program provides resources to support state, local, tribal, and territorial efforts to reduce substance misuse and overdose deaths, increase access to prevention, harm reduction, treatment, and recovery services, and develop and increase other resources and supports in the community and justice system.

 Funds may be used for: